Skip to main content

 Remember, each of these coverages is subject to a policy limit and exclusions, which are specified within your policy.

-Additional coverages in Pennsylvania
+Additional home insurance coverage in Pennsylvania

 What affects your Pennsylvania home insurance rates?